pwang649/myWiki/docs/Robotics/Control/DP.md

 & =\argmin_{u_t} V\left(f_1(x)+f_2(x) u_t, t+1\right)
 \end{aligned}
 $$
 This is a complex optimization problem.
 For example, if $V$ is any non-linear function of $x$ (which is not atypical), the above is a non-convex problem and solving this problem can be quite challenging.
-This is one of the core reasons for why DQN is primarily for discrete actions (where this optimization becomes ewasier) as actor-critic methods are used in RL.
-However, as we will se later in this lecture, optimal control computation is a much easier problem in continuous time.
+This is one of the core reasons why DQN is primarily for discrete actions (where this optimization becomes easier) as actor-critic methods are used in RL.
+However, as we will see later, optimal control computation is a much easier problem in continuous time.

+---

 ## Continuous-time Optimal Control Problem

 One of the advantages of dynamic programming is that it can be used to solve both discrete and continuous-time OC problems.
-In continouous time, the principle of optimality reads:
+In continuous time, the principle of optimality reads:

 $$
 V(x, t)=\min _{u(\cdot)}\{\underbrace{\int_{s=t}^{t+\delta} L(x(s), u(s)) d s}_{\text{Cost from }[t, t+\delta]}+\underbrace{V(x(t+\delta), t+\delta)}_{\text{Optimal cost from }t+\delta\text { onwards}}\}
 $$
-Taking $\delta$ to be very smalls we can re-write the above euqation as:
+Taking $\delta$ to be very smalls we can re-write the above euqation as
 $$
 V(x, t)=\min _u\{L(x, u) \delta+V(x(t+\delta), t+\delta)\}
 $$